 Clos Saint-Vincent - Vino di Gio Blanc 2007

-"Bolder and more Burgundian in its approach to ageing, Vino di Gio blanc 2007 is complete and complex on the palate..."
+"Richer and more Burgundian in its approach to aging, Vino di Gio white 2007 is full-bodied and complex on the palate..."
 (Les Meilleurs Vins de France 2010 - RVF).
-This 100% Rolle cuvée, produced in less than 800 bottles, is one of the appellation's rare wines.
-Its excellent terroir of pebbles mixed with very light sand, coupled with superb exposure, enables the grapes to ripen perfectly.
-Vinified with the utmost care by Gio Sergi, this is one of the finest expressions of the grape variety and one of the finest demonstrations of the potential of this micro appellation.
+This 100% Rolle cuvée, produced in less than 800 bottles, is one of the appellation's rarest wines.
+Its excellent terroir, consisting of pebbles mixed with very light sand, coupled with superb exposure, allows the grapes to ripen perfectly.
+Vinified with the utmost care by Gio Sergi, this is one of the finest expressions of the grape variety and one of the most beautiful demonstrations of the potential of this micro-appellation.

-Buy your Clos Saint-Vincent wines at the best price on private sale!
+Buy your Clos Saint-Vincent wines at the best price in a private sale!

 Serve